OPS-E2E-PPE/VBA-Docs/api/Access.Application.CreateControl.md

 keywords: vbaac10.chm12622
 f1_keywords:
 - vbaac10.chm12622
-ms.prod: access
 api_name:
 - Access.Application.CreateControl
 ms.assetid: f5b1689c-62c4-163d-c659-607cee7572f6
 ms.date: 02/05/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Application.CreateControl method (Access)

 The **CreateControl** method creates a control on a specified open form.
 For example, suppose you are building a custom wizard that allows users to easily construct a particular form.
-You can use the **CreateControl** method in your wizard to add the appropriate controls to the form.
+Use the **CreateControl** method in your wizard to add the appropriate controls to the form.

 ## Syntax